ux/ui essentials

 15 min read

-And although there is nothing to enjoy for you as a business owner, no need to make a tragedy out of this problem either.
-It just needs your attention and effective, surgically precise actions - in areas where they are justified.
+Although you, as a business owner, have nothing to enjoy, there’s no need to make a tragedy out of this problem.
+It just needs your attention and effective, surgically precise actions to reduce customer churn rate.
 The following article shows how this is best done in the SaaS industry.

 What is the customer churn rate?

-So in other words, the customer churn rate is a metric helping to identify and measure the scope of the outflow of your service consumers in concrete quantitative terms.
+So, in other words, the customer churn rate is a metric helping to identify and measure the scope of the outflow of your service consumers in concrete quantitative terms.

 Why is customer churn rate important?

-Customer churn rate is intimately connected to the other quintessential business metrics, such as customer lifetime value (LTV) and customer acquisition cost (CAC).
+Customer churn rate is connected to the other quintessential business metrics, such as customer lifetime value (LTV) and customer acquisition cost (CAC).

 CAC is a total measure of all costs a company spends to acquire a new customer.
-The connection with the churn rate is subtle but significant because with the growing number of dissatisfied users you will have to invest more resources in getting new clients, to keep your business afloat.
+The connection with the churn rate is subtle but significant because, with the growing number of dissatisfied users, you will have to invest more resources in getting new clients to keep your business afloat.

 By comparing these two metrics, a business owner can clearly see the real value of every new customer.
 By looking at the ratio on this chart, you can also anticipate when exactly a customer will become profitable and how much cash you are to spend until that point.